antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/fcntl.rst

    Perform the operation *op* on file descriptor *fd* (file objects providing a :meth:`~io.IOBase.fileno` method are accepted as well).
-The values used for for *op* are operating system dependent, and are available as constants in the :mod:`fcntl` module, using the same names as used in the relevant C header files.
+The values used for *op* are operating system dependent, and are available as constants in the :mod:`fcntl` module, using the same names as used in the relevant C header files.
 The argument *arg* is optional, and defaults to the integer value ``0``.
 When present, it can either be an integer value, or a string.